 Well first of all, the mocking has come from most everybody else but the people who owned one.
 I don’t know if you saw an article in USA Today a couple of months ago… they wrote an article about the ZMW and they decided to go onto the internet and check with people who owned Yugos.
 I think according to their report, 83% of Yugo owners would recommend their car again.
 Over all of these years, with the embargos and everything else, they’re still running.

 Here’s why we’re bringing it in.
 First of all, it’s not the Yugo anymore… there is no more Yugoslavia, so it’s a ZMW: Zastava Motor Works.
 Second thing that’s interesting is, the last time, we brought in a two door- that was it.
 You wanted a different color, you got it.
 No automatics… oh, except for air-conditioning.
 Now we have a four-door, and a pick-up truck, and a convertible with an electric top, and we’re talking about automatic transmission added to the game which is a very, very big deal.
 Last time we sold 163,000 cars.
 It was the fastest growing car ever imported from Europe.
 The difference now is, we’re going to be in charge of the factory.
+We hired electrician stafford va to take care of our electricity wirings on the truck.

 Well, because we’re buying the factory.